Marine Biodiversity Center

-The Marine Biodiversity Center is the Museum’s core facility for the curation of these remarkable animals.
-Collections come to the Museum from a variety of research projects and government agencies.
+The Marine Biodiversity Center is the Natural History Museums of Los Angeles County's (NHMLAC) core facility for the curation of these remarkable animals.
+Collections come to the museums from a variety of research projects and government agencies.
 These collections document and archive the particular diversity of the invertebrate fauna both regionally and worldwide.
-Preserving the specimens and the data associated with them is a challenging and ongoing responsibility of the Museum.
+Preserving the specimens and the data associated with them is a challenging and ongoing responsibility of the museums.

 The Marine Biodiversity Center’s staff is dedicated to evaluating the incoming collections, applying the most appropriate curatorial procedures for the specimens, and organizing the collection information.
 Curated specimens may be maintained by the Marine Biodiversity Center itself or transferred to the holdings of other sections within the museums.

 iNaturalist Pt.
 Fermin landing page

 Vernal pool crustaceans: The Natural History Museum is an official repository for specimens of vernal pool crustaceans (including endangered and threatened species) collected as part of California state-permitted surveys.

 Collaboratory: A collaborative work space at NHM that serves as a venue for interinstitutional and interdisciplinary collaboration between NHM and external researchers.

 Our genetic collections are publicly available at Genbank NCBI and BOLD (Barcode of Life Data System).